ansh-codr/YouthForgue/NETLIFY_BUILD_GUIDE.md

 ## Common Build Errors & Fixes

+### Error: "Your publish directory was not found at: /opt/build/repo/out"
+**Status:** ✅ Fixed with `netlify.toml`
+**Cause:** Publish directory was set to `/out` but we're using Next.js runtime (not static export) **Solution:**
+1. The `netlify.toml` file in the repo now handles this automatically
+2. OR manually clear publish directory in Netlify UI: Settings → Build & Deploy → Edit settings → Clear "Publish directory"
+3. Redeploy after clearing

 ### Error: "Firebase can only be initialized in the browser"
 **Status:** ✅ Fixed
 **Cause:** Firebase being called during server-side rendering